Immigration Advice Service

 Can I file I-751 (Petition to Remove the Conditions on Residence) Independently?

-• You married in good faith, but the marriage ended through divorce or annulment.
+• You entered the marriage in good faith, but it ended through divorce or annulment

-• You married in good faith, but you or your child were subject to domestic violence and/or extreme cruelty at the hands of your spouse.
+• You entered the marriage in good faith, but you or your child were subjected to battery or extreme cruelty

 Do you need help applying for a Visa?
 Our lawyers can assist you.
 Get in touch